 While this primer on tipping etiquette is meant for clients of American hotels, most of these recommendations are practical for the Netherlands as well and can spare visitors the risk of awkwardness or embarrassment.

-Tipping 20 to 25% is unheard of in most of Europe, and Americans traveling in Europe should read up on the tipping practices of each country they visit.
+Tipping 20 to 25 percent is unheard of in most of Europe, and Americans traveling in Europe should read up on the tipping practices of each country they visit.
 That said, tipping practices vary considerably from one European country to another, so travelers who plan to include the Netherlands on a multi-country trip should be aware of international differences.
-In France, where a standard 15% gratuity is included in the bill, a few coins for a drink or two to five euro for a restaurant meal (depending on the total price) is sufficient to reward especially good service, even in Paris; in other situations, in taxis, museums and theaters, and hotels, tipping practices vary.
+In France, where a standard 15 percent gratuity is included in the bill, a few coins for a drink or two to five euro for a restaurant meal (depending on the total price) is sufficient to reward especially good service, even in Paris; in other situations, in taxis, museums and theaters, and hotels, tipping practices vary.

 In Spain, it's possible to round up the total amount of the bill as a tip, but the practice is rare; our Spain Travel expert conducted a survey that shows that only an upscale restaurant bill would warrant a tip, provided that the service was satisfactory.